spsandwichman/anvil/README.md

 Anvil is a single-file build tool for multi-file C projects, inspired by tsoding's [nobuild](https://github.com/tsoding/nobuild).

-All you need to do is copy `anvil.c` into your project and quickly configure it.
+Anvil is a build tool small enough to be *included in your project directly* as source code.

-From now on, all you need to do to build your project is
+Just modify Anvil's config to suit your project!
+All that's left is to compile and run it:
 ```sh
 $ cc ./anvil.c -o heph
 $ ./heph
 ```
 and viola!
-Feel free to try this out on the example project included!
+You can try this out on the example project included!

-# how it works
+# Usage

 To use Anvil, you have to provide it with this information: